lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

 				* In flash cards, surrounding context is not included.
 					* Ideas, for example scientific terms or concepts, are only meaningful within context: otherwise they're "just words"
 			* In science, as in life, we use our accumulation of knowledge and experience to interpret info and handle situations.
-			* Useful to build a [[Latticework of Mental Models]], a term coined by Charlie Munger.
+			* Useful to build a [Latticework of Mental Models](../../permanent/latticework-of-mental-models.md), a term coined by Charlie Munger.
 				* He advocates for a "broad theoretical toolbox"
 					* looks for powerful concepts across many disciplines
 					* having a range of mental models allows you to avoid getting attached to just a few